petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/liferay-product-overview.md

 ![The Liferay Product line has three capability sets.](./liferay-product-offering/images/01.png)

-It's also important to note that, while the product is called "Liferay DXP", the features it contains are substantial, allowing it to be used in Content Management (CMS), Commerce, Low-Code (LCAP), Portal, Digital Experience, and many other scenarios.
+It's important to note that, while the product is called "Liferay DXP", the features it contains are substantial, allowing it to be used in Content Management (CMS), Commerce, Low-Code (LCAP), Portal, Digital Experience, and many other scenarios.

 ![Liferay DXP includes 10 main capabilities.](./liferay-product-offering/images/07.png)